 Impact on Flavor

 Both Cortado and Flat White have the same amount of espresso, which gives them a strong coffee taste.
 However, the lesser quantity of milk in Cortado gives it a more pronounced coffee flavor than the Flat White.

-If we compare a Cortado and a Flat White that were prepared using the same milk, the Flat White has more calories than the Cortado because of its higher milk content.
+If I compare a Cortado and a Flat White that were prepared using the same milk, the Flat White has more calories than the Cortado because of its higher milk content.
 However, according to Starbucks’ nutritional information, the difference is not too great to affect your overall calorie intake in a day.

 Cortado is cooler in terms of temperature than Flat White.
 This is because the milk for Cortado is slightly steamed while milk in Flat White is heated for a longer time to create the characteristic foamy layer on top of the coffee cup.